Same Trailer Different Park

 Same Trailer Different Park is the debut studio album by American country music artist Kacey Musgraves, released on March 19, 2013, through Mercury Nashville.
 Musgraves co-wrote all 12 tracks and co-produced the album with Luke Laird and Shane McAnally.
-The album won the Grammy Award for Best Country Album at the 56th Annual Grammy Awards.
+Met with widespread critical acclaim, the album won the Grammy Award for Best Country Album at the 56th Annual Grammy Awards.

 Conception

 Same Trailer Different Park draws on styles such as rockabilly, blues rock, country folk, and catchy country pop.
 Its songs are performed midtempo, and written from a Middle-American perspective, featuring stories of challenges and setbacks faced by men and women who struggle with their surroundings.
 "Follow Your Arrow" examines the small-minded perspective of small-town life.
 On "Merry Go 'Round", Musgraves sings over a shuffle beat and banjo about emotional, material, and addictive liabilities that prevent people from escaping restrictive lifestyles.
 Jonathan Bernstein of American Songwriter wrote that Musgraves's characters are "well-wishers and help-seekers, deadbeats trying to be better and do-gooders that are falling behind", and that she focuses on "small, pivotal moments, when they come to terms with their own faults and dreams, when they’re on the verge of a breakthrough or a meltdown."